 - Breathe in and as you breathe out, push into your hands and lift your upper body off the floor, resting on your forearms or fully extending the elbows as shown (see tips).

-- Your hips and lower body stay on the floor (I like to think of hips as being “glued to the floor).
+- Keep your hips and lower body on the floor (think of the hips as being “glued" to the floor).

 - Breathe in as you lower.